apache/openwhisk/docs/catalog.md

 $ wsk trigger update myCloudantTrigger --param dbname testdb
 ```

-**Note** The Cloudant change trigger used to support the parameter `includeDocs`, this is not longer supported.
+**Note** The Cloudant change trigger used to support the parameter `includeDoc`, this is not longer supported.
-  You will need to recreate triggers previously created with `includeDocs`:
+  You will need to recreate triggers previously created with `includeDoc`:
-  Recreate the trigger without the `includeDocs` parameter
+  Recreate the trigger without the `includeDoc` parameter
   ```
   $ wsk trigger delete myCloudantTrigger
   $ wsk trigger create myCloudantTrigger --feed /myNamespace/myCloudant/changes --param dbname testdb